20% to remember

 • our problem should be solvable by the origin NPC problem solver

-• so the problem has to be reductible to our problem (in polynomial time for all instances)
+• so a known NPC problem has to be reducible to our problem (in polynomial time for all instances)

 • in other words: find some NPC problem and prove that it is reducible to our problem in polynomial time for all possible instances